SEI-TAS/kalki-dashboard/README.md

 `bash build_container.sh <deployment_folder_name>`

+NOTE: The "dev" configuration can be used along with the docker-compose-dev.yml configuration to run a fully contained Dashboard plus database.
+This can be especially useful on MacOS, where host networking doesn't work properly.

 To execute the program inside docker, execute the following command:

 `bash run_compose.sh`

+Alternatively, to run the container development environment (ignoring any already running containers with Kalki DB), which will also start a local container with the Kalki DB, execute:

+`bash run_compose.sh docker-compose-dev.yml`

 You can stop viewing the logs with `<Ctrl+C>`, and the app will continue running on the background.